MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Partial Buffer
 --------------

-In the case where RAM usage is not a constraint, the back buffer is sized to store all the pixel data of the screen.
+When RAM usage is not a constraint, the back buffer is sized to store all the pixel data of the screen.
-However, when the RAM available on the device is very limited, a partial buffer can be used instead.
+But when the RAM available on the device is very limited, a partial buffer can be used instead.
 In that case, the buffer is smaller and can only store a part of the screen (one third for example).

 When this technique is used, the application draws in the partial buffer.